aigeroni/Winnie_Bot/README.md

 ### Inviting the public Winnie_Bot account

 If you want to invite the public Winnie_Bot account to your server, go [here](https://discordapp.com/api/oauth2/authorize?client_id=386676183791829002&permissions=0&scope=bot).
-If you want to turn off cross-server wars, your admin will need to use the !config command (1.1.3 and later).

 ### Setting up your own instance of Winnie